Los Angeles nonprofits assist as Texas sends dozens of migrants to California by bus – KION546

 When the group of 42 migrants arrived in Los Angeles after leaving the Rio Grande Valley of South Texas on Tuesday, several nonprofit organizations ensured volunteers were present.

-The migrants, whose bus trip was some 1,500 miles, included eight children as passengers, according to the nonprofit Coalition for Humane Immigrant Rights.
+The migrants, whose bus trip was some 1,500 miles, included 13 children as passengers, according to the nonprofit Coalition for Humane Immigrant Rights.

 “All of these individuals have arrived to Los Angeles from Texas.
 I also want to note that it’s adults, but it’s a lot of children, too,” said Angelica Salas, who heads the coalition.
 “We always have to understand the vulnerability of these individuals, these persons as human beings, who many times have gone through many, many countries to finally get here and who also have dealt with severe trauma.
 So, we want to be respectful of their individual situation.”

-Jorge-Mario Cabrera, a spokesperson for the coalition, said the children’s ages could be between two and nine.
+Jorge-Mario Cabrera, a spokesperson for the coalition, said the children’s ages could be between 2 and 9.

 “People told me they have been on the bus for 23 hours without food or water – that’s how horrible this is,” Cabrera said.

-“Texas’ small border towns remain overwhelmed and overrun by the thousands of people illegally crossing into Texas from Mexico because of President Biden’s refusal to secure the border,” Abbott said in the statement.
+“Texas’ small border towns remain overwhelmed and overrun by the thousands of people illegally crossing into Texas from Mexico because of President Biden’s refusal to secure the border,” Abbott said.
 “Our border communities are on the frontlines of President Biden’s border crisis, and Texas will continue providing this much-needed relief until he steps up to do his job and secure the border.”

 “It is abhorrent that an American elected official is using human beings as pawns in his cheap political games,” she said.
 “This did not catch us off guard, nor will it intimidate us.”